Coronavirus direct payments guidance

 - Discuss the size of pack you require, as they vary from 50 -300 items

-If you are still unable to source supplies required, please contact the direct payment team Tel 01432 260060 or email@example.com
+If you are still unable to source supplies required, please contact the direct payment team on 01432 260060 or firstname.lastname@example.org

-We can pass this on to the people responsible for commissioning supplies for the social care sector in Herefordshire so they can assist with arranging some supplies for you on a temporary basis.
+We can pass this information to the people responsible for commissioning supplies for the social care sector in Herefordshire so they can assist with arranging some supplies for you on a temporary basis.